We're building the future of brain decoding to generalize across people, contexts, and applications.

 Built on the only corpus that matters

-Existing datasets are small, fragmented, and suffer from the WEIRD problem — Western, Educated, Industrialised, Rich, Democratic populations only.
-None can train a general foundation model.
+Every major EEG dataset was collected from patients in clinical settings.
+Those that weren't suffer from the WEIRD problem — Western, Educated, Industrialised, Rich, Democratic populations only.
+Neither can train a general foundation model.
 Emotiv's can.

 4,000+